 “Shhhhhh,” Vic said from behind the side of Barnhill’s gut, “It’s okay, buddy.
 Just keep goin’…”

-It could’ve been the quack in county was right about me, or it could have been fatigue, it could have been the years of bullshit I’d lost, but a song broke into my head watching Barnhill’s face as the kid jacked him off.
+It could’ve been the quack in county was right about me, or it could have been fatigue, it could have been the years of bullshit I’d lost, but a song broke into my head watching Barnhill’s face while the kid jacked him off.

 Ah, you can talk about the pit, barbecue